Key Takeaways

 How to Avoid

-Souda' (comments/1g434b3) names a specific petrol station at the Souda junction near Chania where attendants have systematically short-changed tourist drivers.
+A specific Shell petrol station at the Souda junction near Chania has been repeatedly flagged in traveler Reddit threads for systematically short-changing tourist drivers.
 The mechanic: attendant pumps €50 of fuel, takes your €100 note, returns change for a €50 note.
 When challenged, the attendant 'checks the till' with a colleague and produces corrected change — usually still short by €5–€10.
-The community thread consensus: 'It's defo a scam and I'm just vexed.'
+Community consensus on the pattern is blunt: it's a known scam.

-The Souda station is the most named on Reddit but similar patterns operate at petrol stations on the Chania–Rethymnon highway that target rental drivers specifically.
+The Souda station is the most-named offender but similar patterns operate at petrol stations on the Chania–Rethymnon highway that target rental drivers specifically.
 Crete petrol is attendant-service (the attendant pumps, you stay near the car), which creates the short-change opportunity.
-The scam is low-damage per incident (€5–€15) but hits consistently across the dozens of tourist-route stations during peak summer. r/crete 'DON'T LET SMALL THINGS AND CHEAP SCAMS RUIN YOUR HOLIDAY' (comments/1lm62ij) frames the mindset: 'Yes there are cheap scams and people preying on scamming the tourists.'
+The scam is low-damage per incident (€5–€15) but hits consistently across the dozens of tourist-route stations during peak summer.

 Red Flags